jungomi/xxhash-wasm/README.md

 `h64Raw(input: Uint8Array, [seed: BigInt]): BigInt`

-Same as `h64` but with a Uint8Array as input, yeidling an unformatted BigInt hash value.
+Same as `h64` but with a Uint8Array as input, returning an unformatted BigInt hash value.

 `create64([seed: BigInt]): Hash<BigInt>`